Project Blue Sword-B: Chinese preparations

 On 30 April 1986 troops belonging to the Lanzhou Military Region entered the front line of Laoshan to take over the defence of the Jinan Military Region.
 The 47th Army Group Commander Qian Shugen selected the 604th position and the 968th high ground as the main targets during the combat meeting.
 The 11th Army of Kunming Military Region, the First Army of Nanjing Military Region and the 67th Army of Jinan Military Region had successfully attacked the 968th high ground three times and achieved certain results.
-Highland 968 was one of the more contested areas for both sides and the VC were quite sensitive to the defensive mentality.
-The choice of this area as the target for the first strike had the significance of dampening the morale of the Viet Cong and maintaining military pressure, while also allowing for initial battle practice on more familiar terrain.
+Highland 968 was one of the more contested areas for both sides and the PAVN were quite sensitive to the defensive mentality.
+The choice of this area as the target for the first strike had the significance of dampening the morale of the PAVN and maintaining military pressure, while also allowing for initial battle practice on more familiar terrain.
 In addition, unlike the previous rotations by the Kunming, Nanjing and Jinan Military Districts, the Lanzhou Military Region came to Yunnan with not only infantry and artillery, but also an electronic countermeasures battalion directly under the military district.
 This was the first time that the PLA's electronic countermeasures soldiers were deployed to the front line of combat.